moby/moby/docs/sources/installation/mac.md

 3. Go to the [boo2docker/osx-installer ](
    https://github.com/boot2docker/osx-installer/releases/latest) release page.

-4. Click the`Boot2Docker-x.x.x.pkg` link in the "Downloads" section.
+4. Download Boot2Docker by clicking `Boot2Docker-x.x.x.pkg` in the "Downloads"

-	Your browser downloads the package.
+section.

 2. Install Boot2Docker by double-clicking the package.

-	The installer places a `Boot2Docker` app in your `Applications` folder.
+	The installer places Boot2Docker in your "Applications" folder.

 ## Learning more and Acknowledgement